Fourier transform on graded Lie algebras: Introduction

 \section{Abstract}

-In this paper we study the Fourier transform on graded Lie algebras.
-Let $G$ be a complex, connected, reductive, algebraic group, and $\chi:\mb{C}^\times \to G$ be a fixed cocharacter that defines a grading on $\mf{g}$, the Lie algebra of $G$.
-Let $G_0$ be the centralizer of $\chi(\mb{C}^\times)$.
-Here under some assumptions on the field $\Bbbk$ and also assuming two conjectures for the group $G$, we prove that the Fourier transform sends parity complexes to parity complexes.
-Primitive pairs have played an important role in Lusztig's paper \cite{Lu} to prove a block decomposition in the graded setting.
-A long term goal of this project is to prove a similar block decomposition in positive characteristic.
-In this paper we have tried to understand the primitive pair and its relation with the Fourier transform.

-\section{introduction}
+In this paper, we extend Lusztig's result on the Fourier transform for graded Lie algebras on sheaves with coefficients in a field $\Bbbk$ of positive characteristic, assuming Mautner's cleanness conjecture.
+We consider the centralizer $G_0$ of a fixed cocharacter $\chi$ in a connected, reductive, algebraic group $G$ and its action on the eigenspaces $\mf{g}_n$ of $\chi$.
+In particular, we consider $G_0$-equivariant sheaves on $\mf{g}_n$ and their behavior with respect to induction and restriction functors.
+Because our field $\Bbbk$ has positive characteristic, we consider parity sheaves, and many of our arguments require significant adaptation from arguments in \cite{Lu}.
+We prove in particular that Fourier transform takes parity sheaves to parity sheaves, and preserves the set of cuspidal sheaves.

+\section{Introduction}

-In this paper, we study the Fourier transform in the context of graded Lie algebras in positive characteristic.
-Geometry of the $\mb{Z}$-graded Lie algebra has been studied by Lusztig \cite{Lu} in characteristic $0$.
-The main goal of this paper is to extend some results of Lusztig related to Fourier transform on the graded Lie algebras to positive characteristic.
-To understand the representation theory of the Weyl group better, one of the main goal of the generalized Springer correspondence was to find a block decomposition of the collection of all pairs with nilpotent orbit and irreducible local system on that nilpotent orbit.
-This was studied in \cite{Lu3}, \cite{Lu4}, and \cite{Lu5} for characteristic $0$ and for positive characteristic in \cite{AJHR2}, \cite{AJHR3}, \cite{AJHR*}.
-Following that motivation, a long term goal of this project is to find a similar block decomposition in graded setting for positive characteristic.
+In this paper, we investigate the Fourier transform for graded Lie algebras on sheaves with coefficients in a field $\Bbbk$ of positive characteristic.
+The geometry of the $\mathbb{Z}$-graded Lie algebra has been explored by Lusztig \cite{Lu} in characteristic $0$.
+The primary aim of this study is to extend Lusztig's results related to the Fourier transform on graded Lie algebras to positive characteristic.

+To enhance our understanding of the representation theory of the Weyl group, a central objective of the generalized Springer correspondence has been to establish a block decomposition for the collection of all pairs consisting of nilpotent orbits and irreducible local systems on those orbits.
+This topic has been examined in \cite{Lu3}, \cite{Lu4}, and \cite{Lu5} for characteristic $0$, and in \cite{AJHR2}, \cite{AJHR3}, and \cite{AJHR*} for positive characteristic.
+Following this motivation, a long-term goal of this project is to find a similar block decomposition in the graded setting for the positive characteristic.
+As for generalized Springer theory, Fourier transform has played an important role in \cite{Lu} to define the block decomposition in the graded setting for sheaf coefficients of characteristic $0$.